GilesAlonso/scaling-journey/README.md

 ## Seeding Logic

 ### Auto-Seeding (on startup)
-1. Check if USERS table exists
+1. Check if USERS table exists in PostgreSQL
 2. If not, create table and seed users
 3. If exists but empty, seed users
 4. If has data, skip seeding